 Sira Kharay wrote, “as per the accounts of Sir Robert Reids, the Kuki mercenaries massacred about 176 persons of Goitang village and total of about 76 houses were completely razed to ashes.
 More than 250 Kharam villagers were butchered and their houses burnt.
 About 70 of Makoi villagers were massacred, properties plundered and houses burnt.
 About 10 of Dailong villagers were butchered, over 70 houses torched and properties plundered.
 Whole of Mongjarong Khunou village was razed to the ground and about 39 were massacred (Facts about the Naga-Kuki Conflict, p.
 5-6).
 According to B.C.
 Allen, the Kuki mercenaries made another ferocious attack on “Swemi” (Chingjaroi) Naga village in about the month of December, 1892 and as per the village account, more than 600 villagers were ruthlessly massacred.
 And the list goes on”.

 An interview with Awo (elder) Shanphung Kasomwoshi said, translation: “The Kukis started capturing the Ngahui villagers at the break of dawn in front of Luiyor and Ngaitheng’s front yard.
 They were captured and encircled by the Kukis.
 During that time one Lanotla Kasomwaoshi went out to fetch water near by the pond.
-While she was returning one Kuki attacker tried to grab her by the hand but she threw away the sopkai (bamboo basket) and managed to escape and ran inside her house.
+While she was returning, one Kuki attacker tried to grab her by the hand but she threw away the sopkai (bamboo basket) and managed to escape and ran inside her house.
 She was chased into the house but the attacker gave up chasing seeing a buffalo tied to the barn just next to the kitchen”.

 Awo Shanphung continued, “she escaped from the back yard of the house.
 After that, people started screaming as the Kukis started killing the villagers one after another.
-A villager who was ill and bed ridden, who was lucky enough not to be noticed by the aggressors, after hearing the loud screeching noise, Awo Thingnam Zingkhai escaped to Kive (a place name) and survived the massacre.
+A villager who was ill and bed ridden, who was lucky enough not to be noticed by the Kuki mercenaries, after hearing the loud screeching noise, Awo Thingnam Zingkhai escaped to Kive (a place name) and survived the massacre.
 A brave woman Lashila Zingkhai who tried to face the aggressors walked up to them, but she also ran away jumping past a Longhei (fencing).
 It was customary for the Kukis to capture and take back a survivor from villages they blunder and attack as a proof of war victory to showcase to their village chief.
 That particular person after many years returned to the village.
 Ngahui villages will prove this to you”, said the elder.

 This article is written not to incite hate or polarise tribal conflict between the two communities.
-It is written so that wronged history can be right, to restore historical order.
-Ngahui village is not asking for a reparation, an apology, but the Kuki apex organization should admit that during 1917-19 rebellion, Anglo-Kuki war, or Kuki punitive measure, however one want’s to name it, wiped out a generation of Ngahui village.
-And that historical account cannot, and should not be obliterated from the annals of Manipur history.
-That acknowledgement, without evading history, will set the tone right to mutual respect as communities.
+It is written so that wronged history can be right — to restore historical order.
+Ngahui village is not asking for a reparation, an apology, but the Kuki apex organization should admit that during 1917-19 Kuki rebellion, the Anglo-Kuki War, or Kuki punitive measure, however one finds it convenient to name the critical historical account must be reminded that a generation of Ngahui villager were wiped out.
+Historical accounts such as this, soaked in blood, cannot and should not be allowed to be evaporated in thin air.
+The Ngahui village massacre is very much part of the 1917-1919 rebellion written in the memories of the Ngahui villagers and should be given due recognition by the aggressor’s community, and find a significant place in the annals of Manipur.
+That acknowledgement, without evading factual historical narrative, while not twisting or intentional omission of the massacre account [as denied by Kuki historians] will set the tone right to mutual respect as communities today.